For a downloadable PDF, click here.

 - Phonology (understanding and use of the speech sounds in words)

-- Morphology (understanding and use of word parts, e.g., pre, un, tion)
+- Morphology (understanding and use of meaningful word parts, e.g., pre, un, ion)

 - Vocabulary or Semantics (understanding and use of the meaning of words)